Skip to Content

 After seeing the Wall Street area, head towards Ground Zero, the site where the tragedy of 9/11 unfolded.
 After the Twin Towers were destroyed, there was nothing but debris and rubble at Ground Zero.
 But now the site has been rebuilt, and many of the most impressive structures of NYC reside there.

 The most breathtaking site at Ground Zero is the 9/11 Memorial Pools.
-These reflective pools are built at the footprints of the twin towers and have an area of 1 acre.
+These reflective pools are built at the footprints of the Twin Towers and have an area of 1 acre.
 It is an impressive engineering feat and also the biggest manmade waterfall in the world.

 Next, head over to the Oculus at the World Trade Center.
-This is arguably the most uniquely-shaped building in NYC and one of the most expensive and extravagant railway stations in the world.
+This is arguably the most uniquely shaped building in NYC and one of the most expensive and extravagant railway stations in the world.
 On the exterior, the Oculus is a steel building with wing-shaped tips sprawling towards the sky.
 It is designed by Spanish architect Santiago Calatrava, and the building resembles a hand releasing a dove.

 The exterior of the Oculus is spectacular, but the interior is far from lackluster.
 The steel ribs create perfect symmetry.
-With the elegant white marble decor, it is one of the most beautiful places in NYC.
+With its elegant white marble decor, it is one of the most beautiful places in NYC.
 The building houses various shops and you can just wander around a bit admiring its unique interior.
 It can get really busy here during the morning commute, but if you come at around 10 am, the biggest crowds will likely have passed.

 9 11 Memorial Pools, Ground Zero, New York